SUSTAINABLE INNOVATION SCHEME

 Secondly, the mobility of scientists is strongly related to learner flows in the opposite direction.
 Mobility among scientists appears to occur in the context of wider and more complex systems of mobile, highly educated, and skilled individuals.
 The knowledge embodies in people is the object of strong global effectiveness.
 But policy makers also need to be aware of the potential for various countries to simultaneously benefit from this knowledge.

 While countries sometimes enter into bilateral arrangements, international mobility is also promoted through multilateral programmes.
-These programmes aim to facilitate the recognition of foreign degrees, ensure member protection for learners and other investors, and guarantee quality in the international mobility of learners, researchers, educational programmes, and institutions.
+These programmes aim to facilitate the recognition of foreign degrees, ensure member protection for learners and other stakeholders, and guarantee quality in the international mobility of learners, researchers, educational programmes, and institutions.
 Monitoring of the programmes shows they have largely been implemented, but that some opportunities remain in terms of information, transparency, and member protection.

 Financing of innovation